Kamenice (Prague-East District): Geography

 Kamenice is located about 15 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Vlková at 521 m above sea level.
 The stream Kamenický potok flows through the municipality and supplies several fishponds.

 History

 The first written mention of Kamenice is from 1266, when there was a fortress.
 The village was owned by various noblemen until 1763, including the Lobkowicz family and Albrecht von Wallenstein.
-From 1763 until the establishent of a sovereign municipality, Kamenice was a property of Prague archbishops, who had rebuilt the local manor house into a castle, which served as their summer residence.
+From 1763 until the establishment of an independent municipality, Kamenice was a property of Prague archbishops.
+They had rebuilt the local manor house into a castle, which served as their summer residence.

-In 1820, the Ringhoffer family started a business in the territory, and the agricultural village began to be industrialized.
+In 1820, the Ringhoffer family started a business in the territory, and the agricultural village began to be industrialised.
 František Ringhoffer purchased the Kamenice Castle in 1860 and the nearby Štiřín Castle in 1870, and had reconstructed both of them.
 Properties of the Ringhoffer family were confiscated in 1945.

 Demographics

-As of 2024, Kamenice is the 4th most populated municipality without the town status in the country.
+Kamenice is one of the most populous municipalities without town status in the Czech Republic.
 It belongs among the fastest growing municipalities in the country in the 21st century.